Steve Money is not the average lawyer — a kid who went to college, followed with law school and then has done nothing since but practice law.

 After leaving police work, Steve attended law school, beginning long after his college peers.

-Steve understands the value of hard work having worked three jobs while attending Law School and raising his family.
+Steve understands the value of hard work, having worked three jobs while attending law school — and raising his family.

-Upon passing the Bar Steve spent the next five years practicing law as in-house counsel for what became the largest bank-debt purchasing company in America before moving on to private practice.
-One of his clients was a medicare home health company which he ended up purchasing and spending the next 22 years growing and operating Medicare companies providing care to Medicare beneficiaries.
+Upon passing the Bar, Steve spent the next five years practicing law as in-house counsel for what became the largest bank-debt purchasing company in America before moving on to private practice.
+One of his clients was a medicare home health company, which he ended up purchasing and spending the next 22 years growing and operating Medicare companies, providing care to Medicare beneficiaries.

 Because of Steve’s experience and expertise in the needs of the elderly, in 2000 he was recruited to run for an open congressional seat in Eastern Oklahoma.
-The campaign was going very well until Steve unexpectedly had to undergo coronary bypass surgery which, as he says, “put a cramp in a political campaign 3 weeks before a primary election.”
+The campaign was going very well until Steve unexpectedly had to undergo coronary bypass surgery which, as he says, “put a cramp in a political campaign three weeks before a primary election.”

-With over 30 years as a lawyer, over 20 years as owner of a medical home health and hospice, also being one of the few people in America with both a "Juris Doctor" (J.D.) and a "Doctor of Medicine" (M.D.), Steve can help you like no other care planner you know.
+With more than 30 years as a lawyer, more than 20 years as owner of a medical home health and hospice, also being one of the few people in America with both a Juris Doctor (J.D.) and a Doctor of Medicine (M.D.), Steve can help you like no other care planner you know.